 Tajikistan is an authoritarian state dominated politically by President Emomali Rahmon and his supporters.
 The constitution provides for a multiparty political system, but the government has historically obstructed political pluralism and continued to do so during the year.
 Constitutional amendments approved in a 2016 national referendum outlawed nonsecular political parties and removed any limitation on President Rahmon’s terms in office as the “Leader of the Nation,” allowing him to further solidify his rule.
+The most recent national elections were the 2015 parliamentary elections, which lacked pluralism and genuine choice, according to international observers, many of whom called the process deeply flawed.
+The most recent presidential election, which took place in 2013, also lacked pluralism and genuine choice, and did not meet international standards.

 Civilian authorities only partially maintained effective control over the security forces.